-Health Care Ethics, Ph.D. and M.D.
+Health Care Ethics, Ph.D. & M.D.
 Dual Degree

 Students begin their health care ethics and medicine dual-degree studies at Saint Louis University as traditional first-year students in the School of Medicine.
 After the second year of medical school, students begin full-time study in health care ethics.
 Students are expected to complete the Ph.D. in health care ethics in three years, after which they return to the School of Medicine to complete the third and fourth years of medical studies.